UPCOMING TEACHER WORKSHOPS

 Another great year of learning about literacy in our world with Lipscomb University College of Education!
 A range of sessions around children’s literacy with a K-12 focus were offered throughout the morning.
 The Américas Award joined Lipscomb’s College of Education for this free conference, along with the Vanderbilt Humphrey Scholars, Nashville Public Library, Parnassus, Middle TN Writing Project, MNPS, and TN DOE.

 Webinar with Ruth Behar of Lucky Broken Girl

 6:00-7:00 PM CST

-Join the Américas Award to explore the book Lucky Broken Girl with author Ruth Behar, a 2018 Américas Award Honorable Mention title and winner of the 2018 Pura Belpré award.
-In this unforgettable multicultural coming-of-age novel – based on the author’s childhood in the 1960s – a young Cuban-Jewish immigrant girl is adjusting to her new life in New York City when her American dream is suddenly derailed.
+The Américas Award explored the book Lucky Broken Girl with author Ruth Behar, a 2018 Américas Award Honorable Mention title and winner of the 2018 Pura Belpré award.
+In this unforgettable multicultural coming-of-age novel – based on the author’s childhood in the 1960s.
 Ruthie’s plight will intrigue readers and her powerful story of strength and resilience, full of color, light, and poignancy, will stay with them for a long time.